Dxryan01/overthewire-bandit-writeups/README.md

 ## About

 Bandit is a series of levels that teach the fundamentals of the Linux command line (permissions, file searching, encoding, basic networking, etc.).
-Each writeup here documents: the level's objective, the concepts practiced, the approach taken, and a short personal takeaway.
+Each writeup here follows the same structure: the level's Goal, the Reasoning behind the approach, the Solution command(s), and a short Lesson taken from it.

 ## Levels